zeromill/hello-world/README.md

 A new start~

 Learn Git and GitHub, better meet new people!
-Connetions!
+Connections!